-At Call of the Sea, we seek to serve people of all backgrounds, from all over the bay.
-In 2016, we had over 6,000 passengers aboard, with about 5,000 of them students, sailing from Sausalito, San Francisco, Berkeley, Alameda, Redwood City and Monterey.
+At Call of the Sea, we seek to serve people of all backgrounds.
+In 2016, we had over 6,000 passengers aboard Seaward, about 5,000 of them students, sailing from Sausalito, San Francisco, Berkeley, Alameda, Redwood City and Monterey.
 Student ages ranged from five to eighteen years old.
 The majority of participants on day programs were 4th and 5th graders while the majority of participants on overnight programs were 8th-12th graders.

-We aim to serve our area’s underserved and at-risk youth.
-We recruit underserved youth through program partners like Boys & Girls Clubs and 7 Teepees.
+We aim to serve our area’s underserved youth, recruiting underserved youth through program partners like Boys & Girls Clubs and 7 Teepees.
 Of all the underserved youth we worked with in 2016, approximately 80% of them were eligible for free or reduced meal prices.
 A large percentage came from single parent households.

 The greater Bay area includes nine counties with over a million students; it is estimated that less than 5% of these students have been on the Bay.
 Today there is a growing realization that experienced-based education is a powerful tool that has been overlooked.
 In 2016, California implemented changes to its science standards.
 These Next Generation Science Standards (NGSS) are moving teachers and students out of the classroom and into interactive learning environments.
 Call of the Sea’s educational programs naturally align with NGSS and offer interactive, experience-based learning.

-Both Seaward and Matthew Turner will provide invaluable out-of-the-classroom education through on-the-water sailing experiences.
-Seaward alone, now serves more students than all other sailing environmental educational programs in the Bay Area.
+Both Seaward and Matthew Turner provide invaluable out-of-the-classroom education through on-the-water sailing experiences.
+Seaward alone now serves more students than all other sailing environmental educational programs in the Bay Area.